rafael-santiago/tulip/doc/MANUAL.md

 - If we have a single note, only this note will be repeated.
 - If we have a tag, the tag and what this tag brings will be repeated.
 - If we have a sep bar before the once more, the ``once more`` will repeat everything inside the last logical block that you created.
-This is what is happing in the ``Purple Haze's`` main riff showed above.
+This is what is happening in the ``Purple Haze's`` main riff showed above.

 Backing to our transcription, until now we already know how to do the ``introduction`` and the ``main riff``.